Blue-collar scholar

 A blue-collar scholar or blue-collar academic is a person who comes from a family or background of blue-collar workers who enters into the study and training of higher education as an undergraduate student or is an academic doing scholarly work to make their professional living.

 Definition

-A common term used in understanding student who come from working class, or blue-collar families, is a first-generation college student.
+A common term used in understanding students who come from working class, or blue-collar families, is a first-generation college student.
 These students are the first in their immediate family to attend a college or university.
 There are social impacts and struggles for students in higher-education who come from working-class families.

 Academics

 In the case of blue-collar scholars who are professors, these people may have had previous careers that were defined by working-class principles or their parents have careers as blue-collar workers.
 The majority of academic faculty do not come from blue-collar backgrounds, and in a survey of over 7,000 professors across disciplines, one study found that the median family childhood income of these faculty is ~23% greater than the general population.
 In comparison to the general public, the study found that faculty are also 25 times more likely to have a parent who has a PhD, and 50 times more likely at elite universities.